-He is a Board Member of the Lowy Institute for International Policy, the Thompson Institute; the Australian Cancer Research Foundation, GreaterGood Canberra and the Victorian Police Executive Command.
+He is a Board Member of the Lowy Institute for International Policy, the Sunshine Coast Mind and Neuroscience Thompson Institute, Victoria Police Executive Command, the Australian Cancer Research Foundation, and GreaterGood Canberra.
 He is also a visiting fellow of the Australian National University National Security College

 In addition to his many board roles, he is the Ambassador/Patron of numerous charitable organisations including several mental health organisations.

 In July 2014, Sir Angus was appointed as the Prime Minister’s Special Envoy to lead Australia’s efforts to help recover, identify, and repatriate Australians killed in the Malaysia Airlines flight MH17 disaster.
 Sir Angus also led the Joint Agency Coordination Centre coordinating the Australian Government’s support for the search into missing Malaysia Airlines flight MH370 in 2014.

 In 2012 Sir Angus led the Expert Panel on Asylum Seekers.

 Sir Angus was Chair of Air Services Australia from 2012-2018 and Chair of the Anzac Centenary Advisory Board from July 2011 until March 2014.

 In 2011, he was named the Australian Father of the Year and in 2012, the ACT Australian of the Year.